moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## react component

 react as a "component-based framework". what is a component? components are independent and reusable bits of code.
 They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
 Components come in two types, Class components and Function components.

 ### Function components

-DM: add some info
+(done)DM: add some info
+Functional component is just a simple javascript function; it accepts the data in the form of props and returns the react element.

 ### Class components

-DM: add some info
+(done)DM: add some info

+Class components make use of ES6 class and extend the Component class in React.
+Sometimes called “smart” or “stateful” components as they tend to implement logic and state.

 ## logical expression